github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-hashicorp-vault.md

 ## Adding the identity provider to HashiCorp Vault

 To use OIDC with HashiCorp Vault, you will need to add a trust configuration for the {% data variables.product.prodname_dotcom %} OIDC provider.
+For more information, see the HashiCorp Vault [documentation](https://www.vaultproject.io/docs/auth/jwt).

 To configure your Vault server to accept JSON Web Tokens (JWT) for authentication: